What is a Team? Definition, Features, Types, Strategies, and Examples

 Problem-Solving Team

 Comprised of individuals with diverse skills, a problem-solving team is formed to address specific issues within an organization.
-They collaboratively work to find solutions, improve quality, enhance productivity, or address workplace challenges.

 Self-Managed Team

 Empowered with autonomy, a self-managed team oversees its day-to-day operations, making decisions on tasks like quality, safety, scheduling, and personnel matters.
-It manages and executes responsibilities without direct supervision, fostering a sense of ownership and accountability.

 Cross-Functional Teams

 Involves members from different functional areas or departments, combining diverse expertise to tackle tasks that require varied inputs.
-Promotes collaboration, leveraging a range of skills to achieve specific objectives efficiently.

 Virtual Teams

 Geographically dispersed members collaborate through digital tools like video conferencing and email, enabling remote work.
-It facilitates collaboration and flexibility, allowing team members to work together despite physical distances.

 Importance of Teams in the Workplace